 If you are still smoking it is important that you give up.
-Smoking speeds up hardening of the arteries and clamps down on the small collateral vessels, reducing the amount of blood and oxygen going to the muscles.
+Smoking speeds up hardening of the arteries and clamps down on the small collateral vessels (extra small blood vessels that are attached to the main arteries), reducing the amount of blood and oxygen going to the muscles.
 There is scientific evidence that your bypass graft is more likely to fail if you continue to smoke.
 You can access help via your GP or local stop smoking service.